achadwick/styrene/docs/cmdline.rst

 -o DIR, --output-dir=DIR   Where to store output.
                            The folder ``DIR`` will be created if needed.
 -p DIR, --pkg-dir=DIR   Preferentially use package files from ``DIR``.
+--no-exe    Do not write the installer .exe output file.
+--no-zip    Do not write the standalone .zip output file.

 Normally a temp directory is used for building, and the output distributables are then copied into the current directory.